 GoFundMe has formulated the USP that made it stand out and become “the leader in online medical fundraising”.

 At early stages, CircleUp and Crowdcube were finding investors through a partnership with other companies such as SecondMarket and TribeFirst.
 And Kickstarter’s founders promoted their new project through personal networks and blogs.

 Marketing offers a wide selection of tools, and you just need to make the right choice.
-And if you’re still on the fence about how to launch a crowdfunding marketing campaign, we are going to help you and cover the following:
+And if you’re still on the fence about how to launch a crowdfunding marketing campaign, we are going to help you.